rackerlabs/genestack/docs/openstack-compute-kit.md

 !!! note "Information about the secretes used"

-    Manual secrete generation is only required if you haven't run the `create-secrets.sh` script located in `/opt/genestack/bin`.
+    Manual secret generation is only required if you haven't run the `create-secrets.sh` script located in `/opt/genestack/bin`.

-    ??? example "Manual secrete generation"
+    ??? example "Example secret generation"

         ### Shared